data-provider/core/README.md

 ### React

-Please refer to the [@data-provider/connector-react][data-provider-connector-react-url] documentation to see how simple is the data-binding between React Components and the Data Provider Sources.
+Please refer to the [@data-provider/connector-react][data-provider-connector-react-url] documentation to see how simple is the data-binding between React Components and Data Provider.

-Connect a source to all components that need it.
+Connects a Provider or Selector to all components that need it.
 Data Provider will fetch data only when needed, and will avoid making it more than once, no matter how many components need the data.

 Components will became reactive to CRUD actions automatically (dispatch a `create` action over a collection, and Data Provider will refresh it automatically on any rendered binded component)